nothing17777/twitter_yugioh_bot/README.md

 The bot will:
 1. Fetch a random card.
-2. Download the card image locally.
+2. Format the card data into a tweet.
-3. Upload the image and tweet the card details.
+3.  **Post to Twitter** (Includes card stats and a link to the card image).

-4. Print the Tweet URL or status to the console.
+*Note: Due to Twitter Free Tier limitations, this bot uses "Link Previews" to display images instead of native media uploads.*

 ---